Philipbear/msbuddy/docs/config.rst

-Parameter Settings
+Configuration
 ------------------

-All **msbuddy** parameters are stored in a single class called :class:`msbuddy.BuddyParamSet`.
+All **msbuddy** parameters are stored in a single class called :class:`msbuddy.MsbuddyConfig`.

-Here is a quick example of how to create a :class:`msbuddy.BuddyParamSet` object and pass it to a :class:`msbuddy.Buddy` object.
+Here is a quick example of how to create a :class:`msbuddy.MsbuddyConfig` object and pass it to a :class:`msbuddy.Msbuddy` object.
 Of note, parallel processing is available for **msbuddy**.
 To use it, set ``parallel=True`` and specify the number of CPUs to use with ``n_cpu``.
 We would recommend considering parallel processing for large datasets (e.g. >1000 query metabolic features).

 .. code-block:: python

-    from msbuddy import Buddy, BuddyParamSet
+    from msbuddy import Msbuddy, MsbuddyConfig

-    # create a parameter set
+    # create a config object
-    buddy_param_set = BuddyParamSet(
+    msb_config = MsbuddyConfig(
         ms_instr='orbitrap', # highly recommended to fill for the best annotation performance
                              # supported MS types: "qtof", "orbitrap" and "fticr"
         ppm=True, # use ppm for mass tolerance, otherwise use Da